usethesource/rascal-website/index.md

 <p class="lead">

-Rascal integrates all technological aspects for the creation of meta programs into a single language.
-Use it for any kind of metaprogramming task: to
-<strong>construct parsers for programming languages</strong> by writing
-declarative, modular grammars, to <strong>analyze and transform source code</strong> using a metaprogramming language with built-in support for relational modeling, generic traversal, querying, pattern matching and code generation, or -as a language workbench- to define DSLs with <strong>full IDE support</strong>.
+Rascal <strong>integrates</strong> all technological aspects for the creation of meta programs into a single language.
+Use it for any kind of metaprogramming task: to construct parsers for programming languages, to analyze and transform source code, or -as a language workbench- to define DSLs with full IDE support.

 Rascal is a programming language, not a specification language, such that meta programs can be created by, understood by, and debugged by <strong>programmers</strong>.

+Rascal primitives include context-free grammars, relations, relational calculus operators, advanced patterns matching, generic type-safe traversal, comprehensions, concrete syntax for objects, string templates for code generation, etc.

 Rascal has libraries for integrating language front-ends, for re-using analysis algorithms (such as SMT solvers), and for getting typed meta-data out of